-Figure 6: Relation between air sac inflation for a boom call, with acoustics of bark immediately following the boom.
-The top panel shows the relationship between the last observed radius of the air sac during a boom call, which is plotted against the acoustic parameters of the subsequent bark.
-Panel A) shows the results for the acoustic parameter mean sound amplitude, which does not relate to the inflation of the air sac in this case.
-Panel B) shows the relation of the mean spectral centroid (given in Hertz) of the bark relative to the inflation of the preceding boom.
-In panel C) correlation estimates are shown for the suite of acoustic parameters included in this exploratory analyses only statistically significant correlation coefficients are shown.
-Mean values as well as minimum and maximum values of the acoustic parameters in the bark were tested against the radius of the last boom.
+Figure 8: Relation between air sac inflation for a boom call, with acoustics of bark immediately following the boom.
+The top panel shows the relationship between the last observed radius of the air sac during a boom call, plotted against the subsequent bark's acoustic parameters.
+A) shows the results for the acoustic parameter mean sound amplitude, which does not relate to the inflation of the air sac in this case.
+B) shows the relation of the mean spectral centroid (given in Hertz) of the bark relative to the inflation of the preceding boom.
+In C), correlation estimates are shown for the suite of acoustic parameters included in these exploratory analyses, but only statistically significant correlation coefficients are shown.
+Mean values and minimum and maximum values of the acoustic parameters in the bark were tested against the radius of the last boom.